 Visitors will have a chance to:

-Due to limited capacity for the lab tour, each individual may book only one ticket.
+- Due to limited capacity for the lab tour, each individual may book ONE lab tour only with a maximum of TWO tickets.

-If you wish to register a guest or accompanying person, please ensure they book separately.
+- If you would like to register for more than one guest or accompanying person, please ensure they complete a separate booking.

 The Conjoint Gastroenterology Laboratory